PTrinh116/Security_Architecture/README.md

    - Include a **Risk Score Table** for the new system.

 4. **Policy Development**
-   - Define **20 policies** to complement the technologies implemented in the redesigned system, aiming to minimize data loss risks.
+   - Define **policies** to complement the technologies implemented in the redesigned system, aiming to minimize data loss risks.